jibzdev/Cors_App/readme.md

 ## Coursework Description

-This coursework project is all about building a web application for managing workout plans.
+This coursework is all about building a HIIT (High Intensity Interval Training) application for managing workout plans.
 It's designed to help users keep track of their fitness routines and make adjustments as needed.
 The app is pretty straightforward but packs a lot of features under the hood.
 Everything from creating and modifying workout plans to tracking your progress over time is included.
 It's built to be user-friendly so that even if you're not a tech whiz, you'll find it easy to navigate and use.

 ## Key features